-The following is a partial list of resources that are informing the research, development and production of Good Old Boys.
+The following is a partial list of resources that informed the development and production.

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis by J.D.
 Vance.
 One man’s memoir of talking trash about his working class family without acknowledging any of the systemic realities of extractive economies or how his whiteness allowed him access to spaces he otherwise never would have seen.
 Dangerous whitewashed storytelling.
 Don’t buy this book, this multi-millionaire doesn’t need your money.